mverboom/asker/Readme.md

 `css = asker.css`

+### log (optional)

+Specifying a log facility makes asker log lines for every request.
+This will give some basic tracing capability for actions that are performed through asker.

+**Logging type**

+This can be either file or syslog.

+When logging through a file, the second part of the arguments should be pointing to a filename.
+Keep in mind that the user the software is running as needs write capabilities for that file.

+When using syslog, the second part of the argument can be the syslog facility level.
+These are:
+- LOG_EMERG
+- LOG_ALERT
+- LOG_CRIT
+- LOG_ERR
+- LOG_WARNING
+- LOG_NOTICE
+- LOG_INFO
+- LOG_DEBUG

+**Examples**

+Use the file /var/log/asker.log to log user actions.

+ log = file,/var/log/asker.log

+Log all actions through syslog with level critical.

+ log = syslog,LOG_CRIT

 ## Screen configuration

 There can be loads of screens in a single configuration file (maybe it is better to split them out over more configuration files, but it is possible).